ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 *Rules, procedures, and definitions that pertain to the format and structure of the competition.*

 <a id="Structure"></a>

 ### Format [Major]

-1. Challengers Stage
+1. Opening Stage
     - Swiss bracket
     - 16 Teams
-    - All Contenders and Challengers
-1. Legends Stage
+1. Elimination Stage
     - Swiss bracket
     - 16 Teams
-    - Top 8 from the Challengers Stage and all 8 Legends.
-1. Champions Stage
+1. Playoffs Stage
     - Single elimination bracket
-    - Top 8 from the Legends Stage
+    - Top 8 from the Elimination Stage

 <a id="format_rmr"></a>
 ### Format [RMR]